dmsuehir/unet_distributed/README.md

 ## Setup

-The following virtual environment must be present on all workers and PS nodes.
+The following virtual environment must be present on all worker and parameter server (PS) nodes.
 Use conda to setup a virtual environment called 'tf' with the following command:

 ```
 conda create -n tf -c intel python=2 pip numpy